mysociety/fixmystreet/customising/fms_and_mapit.md

 pin in an area covered not by your FixMyStreet (for example, in the middle of the sea), the application will be able to tell the user that that location is not supported.
-Of course, this is the drawback of using FakeMapIt: every location is always _within_ the boundary of the "Default area".
+Of course, this is the drawback of using FakeMapIt: every location is always _within_ the boundary of the default area.